kubeflow/kubeflow/docs/gke/gke_setup.md

 	* This file defines environment variables used in the commands below.
 	* We recommend checking a modified version into source control so its easy to source and repeat the commands.

-	1. Set property `ipName` to a value that is unique with respect to your project
-	1. Set parameter ipName in bootstrapperConfig to the value selected in the previous step
-	1. Set parameter acmeEmail in bootstrapperConfig to your email address
-	1. Set parameter hostname in bootstrapperConfig

 1. Grant sufficient permisions to Cloud services account which is what is used by deployment manager